cmusatyalab/diamond-example/readme.txt

 edu.cmu.cs.diamond.example.StringFind.
 You will need to give the location of fil_string as well as a text string to search for.
 Results will be printed.

+The python directory also contains a filter for use with HyperFind which searches images based on their orientation (horizontal or vertical).
+This filter can be packaged into a filter bundle with make.
+The bundle can then be installed in the HyperFind plugin directory or dragged into the HyperFind window for one-off searches.